mtrunkat/jsonlash/README.md

 logdna tail | jsonlash
 ```

 Now it will simply print out the log as it comes.
-So lets filter the API logs that are in form:
+So let's filter the API logs that are in the form:

 ```
 {